KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications

-⚠️: Please note that the actual Rtp layer is not yet finished
+⚠️: Please note that the code on the RabbitOM.Rtp is partially implemented and class are not fully implemented, please ignore the implementation on the RTP project.

 ➡️ The full rtp layer (rtp payload parsers, etc...) which already exists, will be replaced for the next version.